WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 ## a11y, accessibility
 ## a, an

+Use *a* when the next word starts with a consonant sound, regardless of what letter it starts with.

+For more information, see [Articles (a, an, the)]().

 ## abnormal

 Don't use to refer to a person.
 It's OK to use *abnormal* in developer documentation and for a technical audience.